 Speed Sisters is a 2015 documentary that looks at the first all-women rally racing team from Palestine.
-The documentary is, to some degree, about how we are powerless to the things that we genuinely love.
-But because it takes place in Palestine, it is also about life under the occupation.
+The documentary is, to some degree, about how we are powerless against the things that we genuinely love.
+But because it takes place in Palestine, it is also about life under occupation.

-Amber Fares is a Lebanese Canadian documentarian, is in awe of the women who race these rally cars.
-Yes, it goes against much of Islam; many of the families involved also seem to understand, there’s little they could do.
+Amber Fares, a Lebanese Canadian documentarian, is in awe of the women who race these rally cars.
+Yes, it goes against much of Islam; many of the families involved also seem to understand there’s little they can do.
 What can they do?
 They love their daughters, and this makes them happy.

 The documentary looks at five racers and their coach and paints a picture of a team that hasn’t quite learned how to become a team.
 But that’s not the point.
 The point is that they are here, they are alive, and they want to race.
 The occupation and cultural dictates be damned.

 The bond between Marah and Kahled is the underpinning of Speed Sisters.
 The ladies don’t seem that tight, some being closer to each other than others.
-But Marah and her father have a bond that is so pure and loving it’s hard not to smile when Fares and Lucy Marten’s camera shows him rooting for Marah from the sidelines.
+But Marah and her father have a so pure and loving bond that it’s hard not to smile when Fares and Lucy Marten’s camera shows him rooting for Marah from the sidelines.

-Of the other ladies on the team, Marah does seem close with Noor Daoud.
-Unlike Marah, Noor comes from money; she enjoys working out and other sports.
+Of the other ladies on the team, Marah does seem closest with Noor Daoud.
+Unlike Marah, Noor comes from money; she enjoys working out and doing other sports.
 She loves racing but seems to have trouble memorizing the courses.
 More than once, Noor gets disqualified for going the wrong way.

 She’s not like Marah; she isn’t as obsessed with rally racing in the same way.
 Yet, in a small way, she is.
-Throughout Speed Sisters, we see Noor’s frustration with her lack of focus begin to erode her confidence.
+Throughout Speed Sisters, we see Noor’s frustration with her lack of focus begins to erode her confidence.
 Marah, however, is always there and comforts her.
-Eventually, Noor discovers Drifting and soon finds herself drawn to it much the same way as Marah is drawn to rally racing.
+Eventually, Noor discovers Drifting and soon finds herself drawn to it, much the way Marah is drawn to rally racing.